Perron solutions and boundary regularity for nonlocal nonlinear Dirichlet problems: Introduction

 Moreover, both $Pg$ and $P(g+h)$ are $\LL$-harmonic in $\Om$. \end{thm}

-Lindgren--Lindqvist~\cite{LL17} proved the resolutivity (but not invariance with $h \not\equiv 0$) of continuous Dirichlet data for $\LL= (-\Delta_p)^s$ (without kernel but with bounded right-hand sides).
+Lindgren--Lindqvist~\cite{LL17} proved the resolutivity (but not invariance with $h \not\equiv 0$) of bounded continuous Dirichlet data $g$ (with a limit at infinity) for $\LL= (-\Delta_p)^s$ (without kernel but with bounded right-hand sides).
+We only require continuity at all $x \in \bdy \Om$ (and boundedness in $\Omc$).

 In the linear nonlocal case, Bliedtner--Hansen~\cite{BH86} (using a different type of Perron solutions) obtained more extensive resolutivity results corresponding to Brelot's classical resolutivity result for harmonic functions, but they substantially used linearity (which is not at our disposal here).
 For example, the invariance under negligible perturbations of the Dirichlet data is an easy consequence of the linearity.
 In neither paper, there are any results connecting Sobolev and Perron solutions.

 In order to prove Theorem~\ref{thm-main-Hg=Pg} we show the Kellogg property, which is of independent interest.

 \begin{thm} \textup{(Kellogg property)} Let $I_\Om\subset\bdy\Om$ be the set of Sobolev irregular boundary points for $\LL u=0$ in $\Om$.
 Then the Sobolev capacity $\Csp(I_\Om)=0$. \end{thm}